+Support the Basketball Team

+The Paterson State Beacon

+Read The Crier

+Published by the Students of Paterson State Normal School

+VOL. I., NO. 1

+MONDAY, NOVEMBER 2, 1936

+PATERSON, NEW JERSEY

-Support the Basketball Team The Paterson State Beacon Read The Crier Published by the Students of Paterson State Normal School VOL I, NO. 1 MONDAY, NOVEMBER 2, 1936 Masked Dance Tops All Records The Hallowe'en Dance held Friday night proved beyond all doubt that our freshman class knows how to run successful dances.
+Masked Dance Tops All Records

+The Hallowe'en Dance held Friday night proved beyond all doubt that our freshman class knows how to run successful dances.
 A new high in sociability at Normal School was reached by this informal dance.

 Largely responsible for this happy situation was the good sportsmanship of all those attending the dance.
 The special dances were entered into in good spirit and the Broom Dance, the Nantucket and the other special dances were the cause of a great deal of fun for all participants.
 Many of the costumes were very colorful and imaginative.
-Prizes in the various costume contests were awarded 25 follows: Olga and George Shuffat-most attractive couple; Mary McGuirkthe most original; George Kellermost charicteristic.
-The judges were Miss Ja kson and Miss Jeffries.
+Prizes in the various costume contests were awarded as follows:

+Olga and George Shuffat-most attractive couple; Mary McGuirkthe most original; George Kellermost characteristic.
+The judges were Miss Ja kson and M.ss Jeffries.
 One of the outstanding features of the affair was the evident real enjoyment with which the faculty members took part.
-The students' were actually thrilled to see them "cutting up" with all the enthu-sism which is generally expected only of students.
-Refreshments in keeping with the occasion were served; everyone appreciated the doughnuts and cider.
+The students were actually thrilled to see them "curting up" with all the enthusiam which is generally expected. only of students.
+Refreshments in keeping with the occasion were served; everyone appreciated the doughnum and cider.
 The freshman class, the freshman committee responsible for the dance and Mr. Williams, the fishman advisor, are to be heartily congratulated on providing a grand evening for all concerned.
-Library Plans Active Season Since the opening of school, the Library has ordered 208 new book that the reorganization of Patertitles, must of which are now on the shelves for the use of the sudenus.
+Library Plans Active Season and a west Since the opening of school, the titles, must of which are now on the shelves for the use of the sixdense.
 The new titles include # large number of fiction and nonfiction best-sellers, several of which are mentioned in the "Book Notes" higher education in New Jersey. of this paper.
-The list also includes new and interesting titles in the ested in general college courses any serious student to meet nearly fields of literature, education, vocational guidance science, interior decoration, guidance and personnel, rangement, in contrast to a feder- this semester has been most gratifybusiness and mathematics, music; and children's books.
-Several new reference books have been par- years in this building.
-First, they tire staff may feel proud to have a (Continued on Page Four)
+The list also includes fields of literature, education, vocational guidance science, interior business and mathematics, music and children's books.
+Several new (Continued on Page Four) Rent institution established over (Continued on Page Three) (Continued on Page Four)